tot-ra/graphql-schema-registry/README.md

 | REDIS_DB              | Index of the logical redis database                                           | 2                         |

 For development we rely on docker network and use hostnames from `docker-compose.yml`.
-Node service uses to connect to mysql & redis and change it if you install it with own setup.
+Node service uses it to connect to postgres & redis and change it if you install it with your own setup.
 For dynamic service discovery (if you need multiple hosts for scaling), override `app/config.js` and `diplomat.js`

 ## Use cases / FAQ